OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/tabstrip-control.md

 ## Remarks

-You can use a **TabStrip** to view different sets of information for related controls.
+Use a **TabStrip** to view different sets of information for related controls.

 For example, the controls might represent information about a daily schedule for a group of individuals, with each set of information corresponding to a different individual in the group.
 Set the title of each tab to show one individual's name.
 You can then write code that, when you click a tab, updates the controls to show information about the person identified on the tab.